-

 paths: - 'composer.json' - 'composer.lock'

-files), these will also need to be checked. there are two checks for this.
+If a PHP project uses other packages (declared in the composer.json and optional composer.lock files), these will also need to be checked. there are two checks for this.
 One to check if the declared dependencies are up to date, and one to check whether the dependencies contain possible security issues.

-Validate dependencies file (composer validate
+Validate dependencies file (composer validate)

-This workflow will check if the composer.json
+This workflow will check if the composer.json file is valid.

-To make sure a project remains in a deployable state, composer validate
+To make sure a project remains in a deployable state, composer validate should be run before changes to the composer.json (and composer.lock) file are committed, or before a release is tagged.

 As this command can not be configured through a config file, settings needs to be configured through parameters.